saasforge/open-source-saas-boilerpate/Readme.md

 ### Static Analysis
-The boilerplate uses ESLint in order to perform static code analysis.
+The boilerplate uses ESLint and flake8 in order to perform static code analysis.
 There is a .eslintrc.json in the root directory which extends `eslint:recommended` and is used for JS and JSX files.
 There is also cypress/.eslintrc.json which extends `plugin:cypress/recommended` for helping write Cypress integration tests (*.spec.js).

+The CI pipeline will also lint Python files using flake8; please run `black` autoformatter on the project's root directory before staging files to commit.
+The configuration of flake8 can be found in tox.ini and the configuration for black can be found in pyproject.toml.

 ### Tests
 The boilerplate uses [Cypress](https://www.cypress.io/) for integration tests.
 Each component of the boilerplate and your application should have its own test in the cypress/integration/ directory as a \<module\>.spec.js file.